liquid-rocketry-illinois/RCP-Host/RCP.md

 - 0x01: Solenoid
 - 0x02: Stepper Motor
 - 0x80: Custom data (virtual device)
-- 0x81: GPS
-- 0x82: Ambient Pressure
+- 0x90: Ambient Pressure
-- 0x83: Ambient Temperature
+- 0x91: Ambient Temperature
-- 0x84: Acceleration
-- 0x85: Gyroscope
-- 0x86: Magnetometer
-- 0x87: Pressure Transducer
+- 0x92: Pressure Transducer
-- 0x88: Hygrometer (relative humidity)
+- 0x93: Hygrometer (relative humidity)
-- 0x89: Load Cell (weight)
+- 0x94: Load Cell (weight)
-- 0x8A: Power monitor
+- 0xA0: Power Monitor
+- 0xB0: Accelerometer
+- 0xB1: Gyroscope
+- 0xB2: Magnetometer
+- 0xC0: GPS

+As an aside, devices are loosely assigned class numbers based on a few things.
+First, all read-only devices have the MSB set.
+The next 3 bits for read-only's indicate how many bytes of data they send back when queried.
+From there the order is simply numerical.
+This is not a strict standard, only a convention that will (hopefully) be maintained.

 ## Packet Structure